AM-Lam/COMP1531-slackr_reduplicate/iteration_1/user_stories 17-24.md

 As a user, I shall send a message to the group so that I can share my point of views with everyone.

 18. message_remove
-As a user, I shall be able to unsend a message so that I can delete the wrong message that I sent out.
+As a member in the channel, I shall be able to unsend a message so that I can delete the wrong message that I sent out.
+As an admin in the channel, I shall have the permission to remove any inapporiate message so that the channel is not spreading disrespectful, racist or violent messages.

 19. message_edit
 As a user, I shall be able to modify my message so that I can fix my spelling mistakes.